endojs/endo/README.md

 Nat comes from the Google Caja project, which tested whether a number was a primitive integer within the range of continguously representable non-negative integers.

-For more, see the [discussion at TC39](https://github.com/rwaldron/tc39-notes/blob/master/es6/2013-07/july-25.md#59-semantics-and-bounds-of-numberisinteger-and-numbermax_integer)
+For more, see the [discussion in TC39 notes](https://github.com/rwaldron/tc39-notes/blob/master/es6/2013-07/july-25.md#59-semantics-and-bounds-of-numberisinteger-and-numbermax_integer)